bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace.md

 ## Goal

-In this tutorial we are going to demonstrate how to build a marketplace where people can buy and sell items.
+In this tutorial we are going to build a marketplace where people can buy and sell items.

 The goal is to demonstrate how quick and easy it is to setup an application network with Bondy where all components communicate using RPC and Publish/Subscribe.

 ## Domain

 The domain consists of the following four entities.

 Marketplace
-:   the place where sellers and buyers congregate to exchange goods.
+:   The place where sellers and buyers congregate to exchange goods.

 Seller

-:   A seller sells an item at a given starting price for a given period of time i.e. people can bid on the item until it times out.
+:   A seller sells an item at a given starting price for a given period of time, i.e. people can bid on the item until it times out.

     There are 2 possible outcomes once the end of the sell period is reached: